Content 1100 styling change to allow custom header

 Framework description

-Robust application of our well-established acceptance and continuance policies enables us to make swift, consistent and good decisions about which entities we work with and what work we do.
+Robust application of our well-established acceptance and continuance policies enables us to make swift, consistent and sound decisions about which entities we work with and what work we do.

 We evaluate all prospective audited entities at a number of points in the onboarding process, starting with the decision to participate in a tender.
 Checks cover areas including conflicts of interest, independence and the identity and integrity of management and owners.

-All evaluations are reviewed by a second partner; high risk evaluations are reviewed by the Chief Risk Officer for Audit.
+All new entity evaluations and entity evaluations where there is a change in risk grade are reviewed by a second partner.
+Engagement continuance evaluations that are medium risk or those that have an increase in their risk rating from the previous year are subject to review by a second partner.
+All new evaluations, including those deemed high risk and evaluations with a decreased risk rating compared to the prior year, will be reviewed by the Audit Chief Risk Officer (and/or their delegates).
 The review process may identify additional mitigations to be put in place against specific audit risks including delivery risks such as information security and data privacy.

 The issuing of conditions on continuance, in writing, to those charged with governance allows the engagement leader to document the issues experienced during the course of the audit and to outline the necessary steps and/or actions that need to be taken by those charged with governance.

-We have developed tools to support engagement leaders who have imposed conditions on continuance in performing regular ongoing monitoring of progress against the conditions.
+We have developed tools that support engagement leaders who have imposed conditions on continuance to perform regular ongoing monitoring of progress against the conditions.
 Where there is little evidence of progress, the engagement leader will escalate the case to the Head of Business Risk for consideration of next steps which could include a formal continuance panel.

 • Follow acceptance, engagement and continuance policies.